christophergandrud/GreenBook/README.md

                     )
 ```

-Then download the *Paper* folder from this repository.
+Download this repository

-Finally, 'knit' the main paper file `main_GreenBook.Rnw` in this folder.
+Finally, 'knit' the main paper file `main_GreenBook.Rnw` in the *Paper* folder.

 ### Reproduce the analyses, tables and empirical graphs